The Best Secured Credit Cards of 2022

 If this happens too often, your score will become so low that you won't be able to qualify for traditional credit cards and loans.
 And, even if you do qualify, it will likely be at a much higher cost.

 This is why it's so important to work on improving a bad credit score.
-And things like secured credit cards can help.
+Secured credit cards can help.
 Improving your credit score doesn't just qualify you for more credit in the future - but it can save you money on the credit you get.
 That's long-term savings worth working for.

 Secured Credit Cards Can Become Unsecured Cards